YiZhiYuanYuan-qyy/csecon206/Problem Set 1/README.md

 - Equilibrium Evaluations: e.g., belief, strategy, and payoffs
-In this case, I set the endowment very small and the multipler very big.
+In this case, I set the endowment very small and the multiplier very big.
 The player 1 is most likely to take the risk that the Player 2 might not return any profit.
-Thus, the assumption is not like the Nash equillibrium that the players are all rational.
+Thus, the assumption is not like the Nash equilibrium that the players are all rational.
 	- Assumption:
 		- the endowment is small enough and the multiplier is big enough.
-		- Players want to maximize their own profit, but in the last round this might not established.
+		- Players want to maximize their own profit, but in the last round, this might not be established.
-		- There is no chance for the two players to exchange information and communiate with each other.
+		- There is no chance for the two players to exchange information and communicate with each other.

 	- Equilibrium:
-		- Case analysis: based on the result of "Strategic plays" part, we know that there is big likelihood that Player 1 Engage the game and Player 2 will return Player 1 in order to gain profit during the next several games.
+		- Case analysis: based on the result of the "Strategic plays" part, we know that there is a big likelihood that Player 1 Engage the game and Player 2 will return Player 1 in order to gain profit during the next several games.
 As long as the game continues, Player 2 will cooperate for this round.
-		- In the situation that 2 players cannot communicate and cooperation, the best way for them is to using the half-half method which means the profit took by the multiper is divided evenly.
+		- In the situation that 2 players cannot communicate and cooperate, the best way for them is to use the half-half method which means the profit taken by the multiplier is divided evenly.
 		 Profit Player 1 = Profit Player 2 (i<5)
 		 B - A = 100A - B
 		 2B = 101A
 		 B = 50.5A
-		- I also give a simple factors that influence A
+		- I also give simple factors that influence A
 		 A = xc + yr where c means the confidence index for a person, which is from 0 to 1; r means the risk index for a person, which is from 0 to 1. x and y are parameters to adjust the model.
-			- i. confidence index: whether the player is easily to trust the others.
+			- i. confidence index: whether the player easily to trust others.
 This factor can be related to a player's past experience, such as whether they have been cheated on, as well as their personality, such as whether they are cheerful
 			- ii. risk index: whether the player is willing to take the risk.
 This factor may relate to how much a player can afford to lose and what is the player's risk appetite
-		- For the first 4 round, the payoff for Player 1 is (10 + 49.5A1) + (10 + 49.5A2) +...+ (10 + 49.5A4) = 40 + 49.5A1 + 49.5A2 +...+ 49.5A4, for Player 2 is 49.5A1 + 49.5A2 +...+ 49.5A4.
+		- For the first 4 rounds, the payoff for Player 1 is (10 + 49.5A1) + (10 + 49.5A2) +...+ (10 + 49.5A4) = 40 + 49.5A1 + 49.5A2 +...+ 49.5A4, for Player 2 is 49.5A1 + 49.5A2 +...+ 49.5A4.
-		- Case analysis: In the last round, whether Player 1 chooses to participate depends on the confidence index and the risk index but the parameters might different, because the Player 2 is more likely to defect, which means it's riskier to work together.
+		- Case analysis: In the last round, whether Player 1 chooses to participate depends on the confidence index and the risk index but the parameters might be different, because the Player 2 is more likely to defect, which means it's riskier to work together.
 Again, Player 1 has already got too much and only several units can bring a huge benefit, so it may want to engage the game.
-For Player 2, it might want to betray the Player 1 and it might be able to have a good cooperation with Player 1 and choose to return Player 1 a little bit.
+For Player 2, it might want to betray the Player 1 and it might be able to have good cooperation with Player 1 and choose to return Player 1 a little bit.
-			- The situation is very difficult to analze.
-I bring a equilibrium which achieve the payoffs of each player are the maximum.
-In the last round the two players are still follow the half-half method.
+			- The situation is very difficult to analyze.
+I bring an equilibrium that achieves the payoffs of each player are the maximum.
+In the last round, the two players still follow the half-half method.
 			- The total payoff for Player 1 is (10 + 49.5A1) + (10 + 49.5A2) +...+ (10 + 49.5A5) = 50 + 49.5A1 + 49.5A2 +...+ 49.5A5, for Player 2 is 49.5A1 + 49.5A2 +...+ 49.5A5.

 - oTree Experimental Code